 In 2005 Dave and Doug formed a partnership, now known as Doppler Systems, LLC.
 However, in 2018 Dave decided it was time to retire and sold his portion of the partnership to Brenda Holmes.
 Brenda brings to Doppler over 14 years of experience in antenna and circuit design.
 Doug concentrates on the day-to-day operation of Doppler Systems.
 Brenda is responsible for the development of the next generation of Doppler Systems’ radio direction finders.

-Doppler Systems operates from a 3200 square-foot facility in Carefree, Arizona.
+Doppler Systems operates from a 1900 square-foot facility in the University of Arizona Tech Park in Tucson, AZ.
 All of our products are manufactured in the US using local vendors.
-Product development, final assembly, and testing are performed on our own premises.
+Product development, final assembly, and testing are performed at our facility.